rmit-s3660590-Todd-Johnston/LeagueOfMe/README.md

 # LeagueOfMe
-A cloud based service for viewing your optimal game conditions in the Riot Games' League Of Legends
+A cloud based service for viewing your optimal game conditions in Riot Games' League Of Legends